Fuchu Strawberry Picking Farm Book Now

-About 30 Minutes from Shinjuku: Urban Picnic at Fuchu Strawberry Farm
+About 30 Minutes from Shinjuku: Easy Strawberry Picking and a Picnic-Like Day at Fuchu Strawberry Farm

-Only about 30 minutes by train from Shinjuku, Fuchu Strawberry Farm is an easy-access picking spot in Tokyo.
-Enjoy spacious greenhouses, family-friendly design, and the nearby Flying Strawberry Tokyo experience.
+Only about 30 minutes by train from Shinjuku, Fuchu Strawberry Farm is one of the easiest strawberry-picking spots to visit from central Tokyo.
+Spacious greenhouses, family-friendly design, and the nearby Flying Strawberry Tokyo area make it an easy fit for both dates and family outings.

-About 30 Minutes from Shinjuku: Strawberry Picking by Train
+About 30 Minutes from Shinjuku: Strawberry Picking Without the Long Drive

-If you want to go strawberry picking but do not want a long drive, Fuchu Strawberry Farm in Tokyo is a practical option.
-The concept is simple: a farm you can reach comfortably by train.
+If you want to go strawberry picking but do not want to spend the day driving, Fuchu Strawberry Farm in Tokyo is an especially practical option.
+The appeal is simple: it is a farm you can reach comfortably by train.

 From Bubaigawara Station, the farm is about an 8-minute walk.
-Nishifu Station is also within walking distance.
+Nishifu Station is about a 12-minute walk away.
 Private parking is not provided, so public transport is recommended.

 Comfortable for Families and Dates